MultiSafepay/docs/content/integrations/opencart.md

 </div>

+> ℹ️ More information
-For more information about the plugin and a preview, see Opencart – [MultiSafepay](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=39960).
+> For more information about the plugin and a preview, see Opencart – [MultiSafepay](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=39960).

 # Prerequisites